Electric vs. Pneumatic Actuators

 • Tend to be inexpensive when compared to other actuator systems

 • Great for large systems with many actuators.
-Typically with pneumatic systems, the more actuators in the system, the lower the cost per unit to maintain
+Typically with pneumatic systems, the more actuators in the system, the lower the cost per unit to both implement and maintain

 • High force and small size